hubmapconsortium/ontology-api/neo4j/README.md

 c49e97df99ec   ontology-api_ontology-neo4j   "/usr/src/app/start.…"   11 hours ago   Up 11 hours (healthy)   0.0.0.0:7477->7474/tcp, :::7477->7474/tcp, 0.0.0.0:7688->7687/tcp, :::7688->7687/tcp   ontology-neo4j
 ```

-Stop the deployed server, and notice that there is also an associated volume which needs to be deleted.
+Stop the container, and notice that there is also an associated volume which needs to be deleted.
 ```buildoutcfg
 $ docker-compose -f docker-compose.deployment.neo4j.yml down
 NOTE: After this the 'ontology-api_ontology-neo4j' will not show up when running 'docker ps'